Damn-Vuln-IoT-SoC/Damn-Vuln-IoT-SoC/README.md

 # :book: Project Overview

-This project is an educational platform for hardware security demonstrations and challenges.
-The goal is to have a modular platform with several exercises, to train on FPGA boards.
-It is very easy to make new boards compatible with the project or to add new challenges.
+The aim of this project is to create an educational platform with a primary focus on constructing a generator for Systems-on-Chip (SoC) that is vulnerable, configurable, and user-friendly.
+It is tailored for individuals seeking to improve their proficiency in identifying or exploiting vulnerabilities within the field of hardware security.
+This platform can function as instructional material or be employed for Capture The Flag (CTF) challenges, offering users practical hands-on experience in a controlled setting.
+Additionally, the platform can be utilized to assess hardware description analysis tools that identify bugs and backdoors.

 # :rocket: Getting Started